 - You prefer a fixed interest rate that will never change.

-- A fixed monthly payment you can count on fits into your lifestyle well.
+- A fixed monthly payment works best for your budget.

-- You want to consolidate high-interest credit card debt at a lower interest rate and pay it off with a fixed repayment plan.
+- You want to consolidate high-interest credit card debt at a lower interest rate.

 A HELOC could be better if:

-- You want the ability to borrow as little or as much as you want — when you want.
+- You want to borrow as little or as much as you want, when you want.